ropensci/tidyhydat/README.md

 ## Project Status

-This package is maintained by the Data Science and Analytics Branch of the [British Columbia Ministry of Citizens’ Services](https://www2.gov.bc.ca/gov/content/governments/organizational-structure/ministries-organizations/ministries/citizens-services).
+This package is maintained by the Data Science Partnerships Program in the [British Columbia Ministry of Citizens’ Services](https://www2.gov.bc.ca/gov/content/governments/organizational-structure/ministries-organizations/ministries/citizens-services).